GiladC/Farmers2U/README.md

 ## Introduction

-Welcome to the **Farmers2U** ,A platform for Farmers and Consumers project at Tel Aviv University.
+Welcome to the **Farmers2U** ,a platform for Farmers and Consumers project at Tel Aviv University.
 This platform serves as a bridge between local farmers and consumers, allowing farmers to showcase their goods and consumers to discover and connect with them.

 ## Project Overview